 The Israelites nevertheless ignored the commands of God, participating in the demonic murder of their own children.
 Even Kings Ahaz and Manasseh, leaders of the nation, burned their own children in the fires of Molech (2 Chronicles 28:2-3; 33:6).
 After centuries of idolatry, covenant unfaithfulness, and the sacrificing of their own children, God brought wrathful judgment upon all of Israel.

 In a recent article on Salon.com, Mary Elizabeth Williams unmasks herself and the arrogant secularism of the present age by admitting what the pro-life movement has known and argued all along: abortion is the taking of a human life.
-With breathtaking arrogance, ignoring our own Constitution, and echoing Nazi Germany's Nuremberg Laws, Williams tells the reader:
+With breathtaking arrogance, ignoring the US Constitution, and echoing Nazi Germany's Nuremberg Laws, Williams tells the reader:

 Here’s the complicated reality in which we live: All life is not equal.
 That’s a difficult thing for liberals like me to talk about, lest we wind up looking like death-panel-loving, kill-your-grandma-and-your-precious-baby storm troopers.
 Yet a fetus can be a human life without having the same rights as the woman in whose body it resides.
 She’s the boss.
 Her life and what is right for her circumstances and her health should automatically trump the rights of the non-autonomous entity inside of her.
 Always.